Helen Blackburn: Activism

 In 1903, in collaboration with Nora Vynne, she created the book Women under the Factory Act.
 In the book they criticised legislators for treating women as if they had not the intelligence of animals and as if they always needed to be cared for or protected.
 She and Vynne argued that women should be allowed to take risks with their health in the workplace or they may find themselves always in need to protection as if they were incapable.
 The book was noted for its accuracy, but the Economic Journal recognised its authors as Freedom of Labour Defence members and suspected that it may have political motives arguing for the "equality of men and women".

 Death and legacy

-Blackburn died aged 60 at her home in Greycoat Gardens, Westminster, London on 11 January 1903 and was buried at Brompton Cemetery.
+Blackburn died aged 60 at her home in Greycoat Gardens, Westminster, London on 11 January 1903 and was buried at Brompton Cemetery in London.
 She left her archives, and the decorated book collection, to Girton College, Cambridge.
 Her will also made provisions for establishing a loan fund for training young women.

 Her name and picture (and those of 58 other women's suffrage supporters) are on the plinth of the statue of Millicent Fawcett in Parliament Square, London, unveiled in 2018.